kolmoblocks/docs/content/documentation/whitepaper.md

 While specifying what kolmoblock-based CANPs might look like is outside of the scope of this paper, it is illustrative to think through some of the practices networks that use kolmoblocks might adopt.
 Let’s say a kolmoblock-based CANP client node is interested in fetching a data block.
 It announces its interest to the other nodes and gets a list of kolmoblocks with the data block of interest as the target block.
 The client can make an estimate of the cost of obtaining and rendering each of the available komoblocks.
 An example algorithm for that is outlined at Fig. 1.
 And then optimize to fetch and render the kolmoblock that would take the least of resources to retrieve and render.
-With cryptohash-addressable naming, the same data can be shared under different blocks due to being partitioned into blocks differently.Consider an example illustated in the following figure, the text of a novel is distributed both as one block, **OC71D** and as 3 separate blocks for each book (**CA590, DDAA0, A099B**).
+With cryptohash-addressable naming, the same data can be shared under different blocks due to being partitioned into blocks differently.
+Consider an example illustrated in the following figure, the text of a novel is distributed both as one block, **OC71D** and as 3 separate blocks for each book (**CA590, DDAA0, A099B**).

 ![Fig.2](/img/Kolmoblocks/fig2.PNG)